 Steve Hart is the retired Global VP and Regional Managing Director of ExxonMobil.
 He has a Chemical Engineering BSE from U-M and an MBA from the University of Houston.
 Steve brings broad experience, a global leadership perspective and extensive industry connections, along with a commitment and passion for U-M ChE to the Board.

-VP of Core R&D at Dow
+Chief Sustainability Officer and VP of EH&S at Dow

 Rhonda Germany Ballintyn